An inventive way to save Edison's last factory

 "We're not beholden to all the historic requirements," Diaz explains, "but the work is being done in a way that conforms significantly to what the federal government would require if we'd done a full historic renovation under federal guidelines."

-Although preservationists have cringed at putting that power in the hands of a developer, to park superintendent Roth, it was a good compromise for an otherwise vacant building — and one that he's seen work firsthand.
+Although preservationists have cringed at putting that power in the hands of a developer, to park superintendent Ross, it was a good compromise for an otherwise vacant building — and one that he's seen work firsthand.

-"It's something we've seen with historic factory buildings in the Northeast, particularly in Lowell and New Bedford, Massachusetts, where I grew up," says Roth.
+"It's something we've seen with historic factory buildings in the Northeast, particularly in Lowell and New Bedford, Massachusetts, where I grew up," says Ross.
 "There it's been an excellent way to save, historically rehabilitate and reuse old buildings.
 You can already see the revitalization and rebirth."

-"Sustainability, recycling, reuse -- that's an important part of our ethic and broader mission at the Park Service," Roth says.
+"Sustainability, recycling, reuse -- that's an important part of our ethic and broader mission at the Park Service," Ross says.
 "Giving historic structures a shot to be adaptively reused is good stewardship, good for the environment and good for historic preservation."

 Finding a new use for history